colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

 A minimal protocol to make any domain AI-grounded and hallucination-resistant.

-This guide shows how to install SFH (Semantic First-Hop) and DFH (Deterministic First-Hop) on any domain using:
+This guide explains how to install SFH (Semantic First-Hop) and DFH (Deterministic First-Hop) using:

 One file